0xor0ne/awesome-list/topics/cybersec.md

 - ["Hiding Linux Processes with Bind Mounts"][925]
 - ["How I Also Hacked my Car"][976]
 - ["How to Bypass Golang SSL Verification"][941]
+- ["Hunting Bugs in Linux Kernel With KASAN: How to Use it & What's the Benefit?"][995]
 - ["Hunting down the HVCI bug in UEFI"][668]
 - ["Hunting for Unauthenticated n-days in Asus Routers"][662]
 - "Iconv, Set the Charset to RCE":